dominikcebula/docker-spring-boot-startup-time/README.md

 ## Why does startup time matter?

-In modern cloud-native applications, startup time is a critical factor.
+In modern cloud-native applications, startup time is an important factor.
 Faster startup times lead to:

 - Improved scalability: Applications can scale up more quickly in response to demand.
 - Reduced cold start latency: Particularly important for serverless applications where functions need to start quickly.